 - Line 6 is associated with extensions 11 and 12 for Call Logging.
 If a Central Office call rings and is not answered on line 6, it is logged as "unanswered" on extensions 11 and 12.
-If it is answered, it is logged only if the answering extension has been programmed to log answered calls. - Line 5 is associated with extension 11 for call logging.
+If it is answered, it is logged only if the answering extension has been programmed to log answered calls or to log all calls. - Line 5 is associated with extension 11 for call logging.
 A user at extension 11 answers a call, transfers it to extension 12, and the caller hangs up before it is answered.
-The call is logged as unanswered at extension 12. - When a call is answered, it is not logged unless the system has been programmed to log answered calls using the Caller ID Log Answered Calls (#317) programming procedure.
+The call is logged as unanswered at extension 12. - When a call is answered, it is not logged unless the system has been programmed to log answered calls using the Caller ID Log Answered Calls (#317) programming procedure or an extension is programmed to answer all calls using the Caller ID Log Line Assignment (#318) and Caller ID Log All Calls (#319) features.

-(See Figure 2-3 on page 2-23 for the location of special programming buttons such as System Program and Enter on system phones.)
+(See Figure 2-3 in Chapter 2 for the location of special programming buttons such as System Program) and Enter) on system phones.)